Colonia del Sacramento: Urban fabric

 The city was developed on a peninsula that protrudes into the Río de la Plata.
-The 16 hectare "Barrio Histórico", or Portuguese Old City, was enclosed by a fortification wall across the peninsula in the site of present-day Calle Ituzaingó.
+The 16-hectare "Barrio Histórico", or Portuguese Old City, was enclosed by a fortification wall across the peninsula in the site of present-day Calle Ituzaingó.
 Most of the fortification wall was removed in 1777 and some remaining parts again in 1859.
 The Portuguese part of the city has an irregular street network.

-Outside the wall, the historical part of the city was planned in Spanish colonial style and in the characteristic checkerboard layout.
+Outside the wall, the historical part of the city was planned in the Spanish colonial style and in the characteristic checkerboard layout.

 Sport

 The local professional football team is Plaza Colonia, founded in 1917, playing at the Estadio Profesor Alberto Suppici.
 They won the 2016 Clausura, their biggest success to date.

-Deportivo Colonia founded in 1999 lost its professional status in 2007.
+Deportivo Colonia, founded in 1999, lost its professional status in 2007.
 They play at the Estadio Miguel Campomar.

 Club Atlético Plaza has futsal, volleyball and basketball sections, as well as a football section based at Estadio Néstor Naviliat.

 The town's Plaza de toros Real de San Carlos is a disused bullring which has been renovated and repurposed as a performing arts venue.